-This awesomely colorful event centers round a huge field of flowers known as Nuriot in Hebrew (which we believe are Persian buttercups in English), located on Moshav Kedma, which is 3km south of the famous junction Kastina (on Road 40 heading south).
+This awesomely colorful event centers round a huge field of flowers known as Nuriot in Hebrew (which we believe are Persian buttercups in English), located just off Road 40 heading south.

-The field is open Friday-Saturday only, and every day during Passover.
-Hours open: 09:30 – 19:00 (Saturdays and during Pessach), 09:30-17:00 Fridays.
-It costs around 40 shekels for a big cup and a pair of scissors; get your kids to put as many flowers as you can squeeze into the cup.
+The field is open Friday-Saturday only starting from March 30, and every day during Passover.
+Hours open: 09:00 – 18:00 (Saturdays and during Pessach), 09:00-16:00 Fridays.
+It costs 50 shekels for a big cup and a pair of scissors, and then 40 shekels for a second cup, and 30 shekels for a third cup; get your kids to put as many flowers as you can squeeze into those cups!
 We did it a couple of years ago (iGoogled Junior is in the pic above), and had a blast!

-And hurry – the crop of flowers usually only lasts 2 or 3 weeks, though the site is open all through May too (only on weekends)!
+And hurry – the crop of flowers usually only lasts 2 or 3 weeks, though the site is open all through April (only on weekends)!

 Call 052-2676780 for more details, or see their Facebook page.